KarchinLab/open-cravat/tests/README.md

 pytest
 ```

+During the end-to-end tests, the module and jobs directories will be changed to `e2e/test_modules` and `e2e/test_jobs`, respectively.
+They will be restored when the tests are finished.
+Note that the first time tests are run, the base modules will be installed, which may take minutes to complete.

 ## Installing and Running Only Unit Tests (No End-To-End)

-If you are interested in running the Open Cravat unit tests without the end-to-end tests of the web interface, you do not need to install all of the test requirements.
+If you are interested in running the Open Cravat unit tests without the end-to-end tests of the web interface, you do not need to install all the test requirements.
 All you need is `pytest`, so you could run:
 ```shell
 pip install pytest
 ```